In an effort to cope with the steadily rising temperatures, Qatari authorities have begun to air-condition the outside.

 The danger is more serious in Qatar is represented by high humidity levels: moisture stops evaporation, preventing the body from cooling down through sweat.

-"If it's hot and humid and the relative humidity is close to 100 percent, you can die from the heat produced by your own body"Says Jos Lelieveld, atmospheric chemist from the Max Planck Institute for Chemistry in Germany, Middle Eastern climate expert.
+"If it's hot and humid and the relative humidity is close to 100 percent, you can die from the heat your own body produces."Says Jos Lelieveld, atmospheric chemist from the Max Planck Institute for Chemistry in Germany, Middle Eastern climate expert.

 The World Cup in Qatar has already been postponed for five months because of fears that visiting fans may have serious health consequences.